mrcosta/mrcosta.github.io/_posts/rust/2020-05-17-rust-releases-with-github-actions.md

             asset_name: leis-municipais-macos-amd64
 ```

 `strategy` and `matrix` means that you have more than [one variation of environment](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) to run your job in.
 Is like an array where each block inside `include` specifies one configuration.
-In our example is for `ubuntu-latest` and `macos-latest`. `arfifact_name` and `asset_name` are also necessary for the next steps(`artifact_name` maybe could be omitted since they're the same).
+In our example is for `ubuntu-latest` and `macos-latest`. `arfifact_name` and `asset_name` are also necessary for the next steps(`artifact_name` maybe could be omitted since they have the same value).

 ## 3.5 Release job and its steps